MarisaNicoleSloan/career-portfolio/README.md

 #### Enterprise Clients
 Paychex, Webroot, American Greetings (focus on Jacquie Lawson and Blue Mountain sub brands)

-### SEO Specialist (Contract)
+### Senior Associate SEO Specialist (Independent Contractor)
 Crowe | May 2021 – November 2021

 - Oversaw content quality as SEO point of contact, increasing SEO-aligned content production by 20%
 - Implemented on-page and technical SEO best practices, elevating search engine ranking positions (SERPs) by 15% for critical keywords and contributing to a 12% growth in overall website conversions
-- Supported SEO manager in optimizing agency relationships, leading to a 15% increase in agency-driven SEO improvements, and translated keyword analysis into a 10% overall organic traffic increase across the customer journey
+- Supported SEO director in optimizing agency relationships, leading to a 15% increase in agency-driven SEO improvements, and translated keyword analysis into a 10% overall organic traffic increase across the customer journey

-### Digital Copywriter and Web Content Specialist
+### Content and SEO Strategist
 Asher Agency | June 2019 – May 2021

 - Created company's first technical SEO and content strategy products, driving a 22% increase in new business development and renewal sales per contract